versatiles-org/playground/playground/simple-map/text.md

 In our example, we load these assets from our demo server at `https://tiles.versatiles.org`, but you can modify all URLs as needed.

 > [!WARNING]
 > You might want to include libraries such as MapLibre GL JS directly in your project and serve them yourself instead of loading them from tiles.versatiles.org.
-We regularly update front-end libraries on our demo server.
+We regularly update frontend libraries on our demo server.
 However, this could introduce breaking changes to your project at some point in the future.

-Loading the MapLibre libraries adds the global `maplibregl` variable to the JavaScript environment.
+Loading the MapLibre library adds the global `maplibregl` variable to the JavaScript environment.
 Use `new maplibregl.Map()` to initialise your map.

 To learn more about all the options provided by MapLibre, take a look at the documentation for the [Map class documentation](https://maplibre.org/maplibre-gl-js/docs/API/classes/Map/) and in general the [MapLibre API documentation](https://maplibre.org/maplibre-gl-js/docs/API/).
+We can also highly recommend all the [MapLibre examples](https://maplibre.org/maplibre-gl-js/docs/examples/).